 Financial crises cause economic, social and political havoc.
 The average cumulative output loss in a banking crisis (in deviation from its trend) is around 20% over the length of the crisis, which is on average two years, according to the database of Laeven and Valencia (2020).
-Systemic financial crises lead to large fiscal costs, with major increases in public debt and they disrupt the fabric of our societies.
+Systemic financial crises lead to large fiscal costs, major increases in public debt and they disrupt the fabric of our societies.
 In order to decrease their frequency and their severity a new set of tools has been introduced in many countries.
-Macroprudential policies aim at increasing the resiliency of the financial system as a whole by, for example, introducing countercyclical capital buffers for banks, liquidity coverage ratio requirements and allowing for tightening of lending standards at discretionary times chosen by the macroprudential authorities.
+Macroprudential policies aim at increasing the resiliency of the financial system as a whole by introducing countercyclical capital buffers for banks, liquidity coverage ratio requirements and allowing for tightening of lending standards at discretionary times chosen by the macroprudential authorities.
 While there is an extensive body of academic research on monetary and fiscal policies, there is still relatively little work which can guide macroprudential policies.
 In particular, implementing those policies requires a timely understanding of the build up of risk in the economy.
 As shown in the classic Reinhart and Rogoff (2009) book "This Time is Different, Eight hundred years of Financial Follies", financial crises have occurred repeatedly in emerging markets and advanced economies alike, and they exhibit some remarkable similarities.
-Crises are often, but not always, "credit booms gone bust" as described by Fisher (1933), Minsky (1986) and Kindleberger (1978), but they also display some differences in their mechanics.
-From a theoretical point of view, there are many different models in macroeconomics and in finance which have been developed to understand them.
-Some emphasise runs as in Diamond and Dybvig (1983).
-Many models in macrofinance focus on the bust phase of the crisis and on amplification mechanisms.
-A few analyze the boom phase of the financial cycle and emphasise limited liability and asset overvaluations due to risk-shifting (Coimbra and Rey (2017)), search-for-yield in low interest rates environments (Martinez-Miera and Repullo (2017)), or deviations from rational expectations and financial constraints (Gennaioli et al. (2012)).
-From an empirical point of view, a number of variables have been used to predict financial crises (mostly in sample).
+In a recent survey on financial crises, Sufi and Taylor (2021) emphasize that since crises do not occur randomly, it is important to understand better the pre-crisis periods.
+Crises are often, but not always, "credit booms gone bust" but they also display some differences in their mechanics.
+There are many different theoretical models in macroeconomics and in finance which have been developed to understand them.
+Some emphasise runs as in Diamond and Dybyig (1983).
+Most macrofinance models focus on the bust phase of the crisis and on amplification mechanisms.
+A few analyze the boom phase of the financial cycle: they emphasise limited liability and asset overvaluations due to risk-shifting (Coimbra and Rey (2017)), search-for-yield in low interest rates environments (Martinez-Miera and Repullo (2017)), or deviations from rational expectations and financial constraints (Gennaioli et al. (2012)).
+From an empirical point of view, a number of variables have been used to predict financial crises.
 Following the classic work of Kaminski and Reinhart (1999), the literature has very usefully described the behaviour of a number of key variables around crisis episodes (see e.g. Gourinchas and Obstfeld (2012)).
-Lowe and Borio (2002) and Schularick and Taylor (2012) emphasising further the role of credit growth and Mian and Sufi (2009) underlining the importance of household debt have been very influential in shaping our understanding of financial crises.
-Most of the literature uses standard econometric methods such as panel data econometrics or event studies in order to identify early warning indicators of financial crises.
-Some recent attempts to introduce new forecasting methods imported from the machine learning literature can be found in Ward (2017) who uses classification trees and Bluwstein et al. (2020) who compare the forecasting performance of decision trees, random forests, extremely randomised trees, support vector machines (SVM), and artificial neural networks.
-Bluwstein et al. (2020) also provide some economic interpretation of their findings using an interesting methodology based on Shapley values.
-From a general econometric point of view Barbara Rossi discusses in detail in her Handbook Chapter the importance of accounting for instabilities in time series data when performing out-of-sample forecasting exercises (Rossi (2011)).
-The performance of the various forecasting models is often constrained by the problem of overfitting.
+Lowe and Borio (2002) and Schularick and Taylor (2012) underline the role of credit growth; Jordà et al. (2015) emphasize the joint importance of credit growth and asset prices; and Mian and Sufi (2009) show the critical importance of household debt.
+Most of the literature uses standard econometric methods such as panel data econometrics or event studies in order to identify early warning indicators (EWI) of financial crises2.
+Some recent attempts to introduce new forecasting methods from the machine learning literature can be found in Ward (2017) who uses classification trees or Bluwstein et al. (2020) who compares the forecasting performance of decision trees, random forests, extremely randomised trees, support vector machines, and artificial neural networks.3 Our starting point is that the ability of existing models to predict systemic crises out-of-sample early and accurately (with small type I and type II errors i.e. the ability to predict all crises which